-Our readings from John’s gospel continue today with the healing of the paralyzed man at the pool at Bethesda (John 5,1-18).
+We read today from John’s gospel about the healing of the paralyzed man at the pool at Bethesda (John 5,1-18).
 Compare him with the official in our previous story who came from Capernaum to Cana looking for a cure for his son.
-The official was obviously an important man.
-He knew how to get things done and came to get Jesus to do something for him.
+The official was obviously an important man who knew how to get things done.
+He came to get Jesus to heal his son.
 He’s resourceful.

 Instead of lowering him into the water, Jesus cures the paralyzed man directly and tells him to take up the mat he was lying on and walk.
 The man has no idea who cured him until Jesus tells him later in the temple area.
 He’s slow in more ways than one.

 “God chose what is weak in the world to shame the strong; God chose what is low and despised in this world, things that are not, to reduce to nothing things that are, so that no one might boast in the presence of God,” St. Paul tells the Corinthians.

 Here’s one of the weak, the lowly, the nobodies God chooses, and he wont be the last.
 The mystics saw weakness differently that most do.
 It’s a time God acts, St. Paul of the Cross says: